programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-19.png" alt="List of named entity tags that spaCy recognizes, along with their descriptions" caption="Figure 19: List of spaCy's named entities and their descriptions" %}

-We’ll create a function to extract the named entity tags from each "doc" object.
+We’ll create a function to extract the named entity tags from each "Doc" object.
 ```
-# Define function to extract named entities from doc objects
+# Define function to extract named entities from Doc objects
-def extract_named_entities(doc):
+def extract_named_entities(Doc):
-    return [ent.label_ for ent in doc.ents]
+    return [ent.label_ for ent in Doc.ents]

 # Apply function to Doc column and store resulting named entities in new column
 final_paper_df['Named_Entities'] = final_paper_df['Doc'].apply(extract_named_entities)